shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You may not move a Permanent spell after casting it, even if the spell specifically states that you can.

 Permanent spells don’t require concentration.
 Permanent spells do not dissipate automatically when you leave the plane, fall asleep, go unconscious, or die.

+If a Permanent spell has a duration of Instantaneous or 1 round, it does its effect at the initial time of casting only.
+For the rest of the duration, the spell is active but has no effect.

 Permanent spells are resistant to being countered and dispelled.
 If a creature attempts to counter it or dispel it, they must make a spellcasting ability check with a DC equal to your spellcasting ability modifier.
 On a success, they counter or dispel the spell, provided the other conditions are met.
 On a failure, the Permanent spell still stands.